-Perhaps reflective of a concern that the statutory focus upon "nuclear family" relationships for leave purposes ignores modern realities and so-called "chosen families," this bill would amend

-- LLP -

-California's Family Rights Act (CFRA) and its Paid Sick Leave law to expand when the time-off provisions could be used.
-In this regard, it would follow the lead of several states (Oregon, Connecticut, New Jersey, and Colorado) and at least eight localities (including Los Angeles) that allow paid sick time or paid family and medical leave to cover "chosen families."
+Perhaps reflective of a concern that the statutory focus upon familial relationships for leave purposes ignores modern realities, this bill would amend the California's Family Rights Act (CFRA) and its Paid Sick Leave law to expand when the time-off provisions could be used.

-Specifically, it would amend CFRA's definition of family care and medical leave to include (beyond the seven currently identified relationships for whom leave may be taken to care) a "designated person," who need not be related by blood or legal relationship.
-An employee would be able to designate this individual at the time the employee requests family care and medical leave, but the employer may limit the employee to one designated person per 12-month period of family care and medical leave.
+Specifically, it would amend CFRA's definition of family care and medical leave to include (beyond the seven currently identified relationships for whom leave may be taken to care) a "designated person."
+An employee would be able to designate this individual at the time the employee requested family care and medical leave, but the employer may limit the employee to one designated person per 12-month period of family care and medical leave.